catevag/Exam-Theoretical-Numerical-Aspects-of-Nuclear-Physics/README.md

 This project solves the time-independent radial Schrödinger equation using the Numerov method on a logarithmic grid.
 The physical system under study is a hydrogen-like atom perturbed by a short-range interaction.
 The main goal is to investigate how different approximations — including effective theories derived from renormalization techniques — can reproduce the phase shifts and energy data of an unknown short-range potential.

-The inspiration comes from renormalization techniques explained by G. P. Lepage in [this lectures](https://arxiv.org/abs/nucl-th/9706029).
+The inspiration comes from renormalization techniques explained by G. P. Lepage in [these lectures](https://arxiv.org/abs/nucl-th/9706029).

 ---